-Our firm lawyers and staff contribute time and money to a number of local non-profit organizations.
+Our firm's divorce lawyers and staff contribute time and money to a number of local non-profit organizations.
 We believe that a law firm should be used as a vehicle to perform good work in its community.
 We recognize that lawyers are uniquely qualified to provide assistance in certain areas of need.
 In addition to providing the highest quality legal services, the firm's mission is also wedded to serving the community in meaningful ways.
-Since 2012, Minyard Morris has given more than $1 million to deserving non-profits.
+Since 2012, Minyard Morris has given more than $1,100,000 to deserving non-profits.
 We support the following non-profits, among other national and local charities:

 - Public Law Center of Orange County

 - Orange County Constitutional Rights Foundation

 - Charitable Fund of Orange County Bar Association

 - Laura’s House

 - Veterans Legal Institute

 Minyard Morris was recognized as the Law Firm of the Year (2016) - Orange County Bar Association Charitable Fund

 Mark E. Minyard received the Stand For Justice Pro Bono Service Award (2016) - Levitt & Quinn